vegaprotocol/documentation/docs/api/overview.md

 To access the Vega network, the wallet needs to be configured with the location of one of more [data nodes](./architecture.md#data-nodes).

-When your client wants to send a transaction using the Vega wallet API, it will construct the transaction in JSON and pass it to the wallet.
+If you have a client that you want use to send a transaction using the Vega wallet API, it will construct the transaction in JSON and pass it to the wallet.
 The wallet performs a client-side proof-of-work calculation, signs the transaction and forwards it to a node on the network before it is added to a block.
 It is also possible to have the wallet sign a transaction without sending it, if needed.
 Alternatively, you can build the signer into your client, though you'll need to account for the PoW calculations.

 :::note Go deeper
 * **[Transactions](./../concepts/vega-chain/transactions.md)**: Learn about transactions, commands, validation, and ordering.